-To hide the summary table and provide more room for the plot displays, click the tab of the numeric data table.
-Clicking the tab again redisplays the summary data table.
+To hide the summary table and provide more room for the plot displays, click the displayed tab.
+Click the tab again to show the summary data table.

 Here you can see that the plot windows fill the entire screen and the tab for the numeric details is showing at the bottom of the screen.